shorebirdtech/website/src/pages/jobs.md

 wholly aligned with Flutter's goals (not just trying to use it to sell Ads or Cloud).

-All these problems are why after taking Flutter as far as I could within Google, I left to build a company around Flutter: Shorebird.
+All these problems are why, after taking Flutter as far as I could within Google, I left to build a company around Flutter: Shorebird.

 ## Solution: The Flutter Company